Chrodbert (count palatine of Chlothar III)

-Chrodbert (also known as Chrodbert II or Robert II to distinguish him from his grandfather known sometimes as Chrodbert I) (died after 678) was a nobleman from Neustria.
+Chrodbert (also known as Chrodbert II or Robert II to distinguish him from his grandfather known sometimes as Chrodbert I; died after 678) was a nobleman from Neustria.
 He was grandson to Chrodbert I, referendary to Clovis II through Chrodbert's son Lambert of Hesbaye (died after 650).
-Chrodbert was Lord Chancellor during the reign of Chlothar III, King of the Franks in Neustria, as well as referendary.
-He was a contemporary of Ansbert of Rouen, who was also a Lord Chancellor to Clotaire III.
+Chrodbert was referendary during the reign of Chlothar III, King of the Franks in Neustria.
+He was a contemporary of Ansbert of Rouen.
 Chrodbert was mentioned as Count palatine (comes palatinus) on 2 October 678.

 He was at the court of Clovis II in 654 and opposed Erchinoald, Mayor of the Palace, to little avail.
 He supported Ebroin against Leodegar, who had the latter’s eyes put out.
-He became Count palatine and then chancellor to Clothar III.
+He became Count palatine and referendary to Clothar III.

 Chrodbert married Théodrade (Théoda) and they had many children (though some of the named below may be their grandchildren).